xiongxiong/TagList/README.md

 ## License

-ActionCell is available under the MIT license.
+TagList is available under the MIT license.
 See the LICENSE file for more info.